Optimizing spring cover crop management for productivity, soil health and climate resilience

 1. Data Collection: Data to be collected and collection protocols. (*only on-station, **only at slug-infested sites).

 • *CC Root biomass and root/shoot ratio on each kill date.
-At three locations in each experimental unit, a 20x20x20 cm cube of soil will be excavated with a square spade, the CC shoots cut 1 cm above soil surface, and cube of roots washed with sprayer over nest of screens until clean roots are obtained.
-Dry weights obtained for roots and shoots.
-Dry tissue ground analyzed for C and N (LECO).
+At three locations in each experimental unit, a 20x20x20 cm cube of soil is excavated with a square spade, the CC shoots cut 1 cm above the soil surface, and a cube of roots washed with a sprayer over a nest of screens until clean roots are obtained.
+Dry weights are obtained for roots and shoots.
+This way the roots and shoots came from the same area of ground and the same plants.
+Dry tissue is ground and analyzed for C and N (LECO).

 • **Slug damage to cash crop in each experimental unit (scored from 0-5 as per (Stefun, et al., 2021) every 3 days from emergence through 2nd true leaf stage.